Grand Rapids Truck Accident Lawyer

 How Michigan's No-Fault Law Affects Your Truck Accident Case

-Your first source of coverage after a truck crash is usually your own auto policy — PIP pays medical expenses and a portion of lost wages regardless of fault.
-No-Fault is a floor, not a ceiling: when injuries meet Michigan's serious impairment of body function threshold — and most truck crashes do, given the forces involved — you can pursue a full liability claim against the at-fault driver and carrier for pain and suffering, full lost earnings, and damages PIP does not cover.
+But No-Fault is a floor, not a ceiling.
+When your injuries meet Michigan's threshold for serious impairment of body function, and most truck accidents do, given the forces involved, you have the right to step outside the No-Fault system and pursue a full liability claim against the at-fault truck driver and carrier.
+That claim can include pain and suffering, full lost earnings, and all the other damages that No-Fault does not cover.

 Our Legal Process